Qing Dynasty (1636 — 1912)

 Even the encyclopedia of technology named Tian Gong Kai Wu was also burnt down, only because the writer Song Yingxing was loyal to the former Ming Dynasty and had said something displeased the emperor of the Qing.

-When Qing Empire was implementing those cultural havocs and the centralization of power, the western world already started the Industrial Revolution.
+When the Qing Empire was implementing those cultural havocs and the centralization of power, the western world already started the Industrial Revolution.

-Therefore, in the 63 years of Qianlong Emperor’s reign, the Qing Dynasty started to decline, as well as far lagged behind the western world.
+Therefore, in the 63 years of the Qianlong Emperor’s reign, the Qing Dynasty started to decline, as well as far lagged behind the western world.

-In addition, he was the most luxurious emperor in the Qing Dynasty, who spent lots of money building fabulous palaces and traveling around the country.
+Besides, he was the most luxurious emperor in the Qing Dynasty, who spent lots of money building fabulous palaces and traveling around the country.

 Exquisite Artifacts Produced During Qianlong Emperor's Reign (Photo by Dongmaiying)